 LD 242 An Act to Extend the Maximum Time Period for Certain School Construction Bonds (Sponsored by Sen. Pierce of Cumberland Cty.)
+Enacted; PL 2025, c.
+197

-This bill extends from 25 to 30 years the period that temporary notes can be issued in anticipation of a sale of school construction bond.
+As amended by the committee, this bill extends from 25 to 30 years the period that temporary notes can be issued in anticipation of the sale of a school construction bond.

 LD 241 An Act to Authorize the Public Utilities Commission to Approve Rate Adjustments for Low-income Water Utility Ratepayers (Sponsored by Sen. Lawerence of York Cty.)
+Enacted; PL 2025, c.
+137

-This bill authorizes the Public Utilities Commission to approve a low-income assistance program to enable a qualifying resident to receive a discount or credit on the amount the ratepayer owes to a water utility or group of water utilities.
+This act authorizes a water utility or group of water utilities to petition the Public Utilities Commission for approval of a low-income assistance program providing qualifying low-income residential ratepayers with a discount or credit on the amount the ratepayer otherwise owes to a water utility.

 LD 238 An Act to Protect Emergency Medical Services Persons' Right to Work in Multiple Health Care Settings (Sponsored by Sen. Farrin of Somerset Cty.)
+Enacted; PL 2025, c.
+70